Ph.D. University of Oregon, History (Expected: 2021)

 Public History Experience

-Spring 2019 Exhibit and Research Volunteer, Lane County History Museum, Eugene, Oregon
+Spring 2019 Exhibit and Research Intern, Lane County History Museum, Eugene, Oregon

 July 2016 Historic Preservation Consultant, Juneau Icefield Research Program, Juneau, Alaska